Karlz-Bandz/angular_hair_by_bieszczii_2_0/README.md

 --------------------------------

-This is a front-end project which has been written by myself for a hairdresser company.
-Below is a link to the website:
+This is hairbybieszczii.pl front-end application ver.
+2.0

+-In ver.
+2.0 we've got some new features like possibility to update comments of clients in admin panel.
+-Bootstrap has been removed(application is lighter) -Custom css style(without bootstrap)
+-Added animations
+-Better compatibility with various devices
+-Better code
+-Powered by HairApp2(back-end)

+Link
 https://hairbybieszczii.pl

+@author Karol Melak

 ---------------------------------